code-mattclaffey/performance-kit/05-Image-compression/readme.md

 WebP - 27kb

 WebP is clearly something to look into soon in the future.
-It does not look like MS is planning to add in anytime soon.
+It does not look like MS is planning to add in anytime soon. :worried:

 [Support on WebP](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webpimageformat/)